ykxvqze/data_projects/README.md

 ## Processing SQL data via Bash/Python

 <a class="external reference" href="https://github.com/thln2ejz/data_projects/blob/master/sqlextern.sh">sqlextern.sh</a>: Bash script demo that writes a table from mysql into a flat file, calls Python for data processing, and writes back the result into MySQL server.
-This bypasses the need to use Procedural Language or customized SQL queries within the database server (for non-Big data).
+This bypasses the need to use Procedural Language or customized SQL queries within the database server.

 Summary of procedure: <a class="external reference" href="https://github.com/thln2ejz/data_projects/blob/master/sqlextern.md">sqlextern.md</a><br>